Category:

-What Is an Elevated Hemidiaphragm?
+What is an Elevated Hemidiaphragm?

 Elevated hemidiaphragm is a condition in which half of a patient's diaphragm appears to be raised or elevated.
 It can be seen on a medical imaging study or upon surgical examination, and it is an indicator of a serious health problem.
 The treatment for elevated hemidiaphragm varies, depending on what is causing the situation, and may require input from several medical specialists who can combine forces to develop the most appropriate and effective treatment.